EverydayHealthLogo

 Who is Dr. Baum, MOHS-Micrographic Surgeon in Rochester, MN?

 Dr. Christian Baum, MD is a MOHS-Micrographic Surgeon, who primarily practices in Rochester, MN.
-He is board certified by the American Board of Dermatology.
+He is board certified.
 Dr. Baum graduated from Baylor College of Medicine in Houston, Texas.
 He is a member of the Minnesota Medical Association/Zumbro Valley.
 Dr. Baum is fluent in English, and is currently seeing new patients.
 Dr. Baum’s practice accepts Kaiser Permanente, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Baum’s office at (507) 284-2511.

 Where did Dr. Baum go to medical school and complete their residency?